dstibbe/scalajs-workshop/README.md

 <https://www.scala-js.org/doc/interoperability/sjs-defined-js-classes.html>

-### 4.2 - Benaderen van method JavaScript vanuit ScalaJS
+### 4.2 - Accessing a JavaScript function from ScalaJS
 **Purpose**
 * Learn to access a method from a javascript object )